factory-js/factory-js/README.md

 This is the callback function that is called after `.create` has finished.
 Note that this callback is **not** called when you use `.build`.
-The common use case is creating 1:N objects.
+The common use case is creating 1:N or M:N objects.

 ```typescript
 const userFactory = await factory